UnitexGramLab/unitex-governance/governance.md

 #### Unitex/GramLab Project Management Committee

 The Unitex/GramLab Project Management Committee (U/G-PMC) has additional responsibilities over and above those of a committer or sponsor.
 These responsibilities ensure the smooth running of the project.
-His members do not have significant authority over other members of the community, although it makes decisions when community consensus cannot be reached.
+His members do not have significant authority over other members of the community, although they make decisions when community consensus cannot be reached.
 Project Management Committee activities include:

 * Participate in strategic planning.
 * Approve changes to the governance model.
 * Manage the copyrights within the project outputs.
-* Access to the project's private archives (They are never used for project management or planning, only include information about sensitive issues, and legal matters that cannot be discussed in public.)
+* Access to the project's private archives (They are never used for project management or planning.
+This include information about sensitive issues, and legal matters that cannot be discussed in public.)

 Membership of the U/G-PMC is by invitation from the existing members.
 A nomination will result in discussion and then a vote by the existing members.
 Membership votes are subject to consensus approval of the current members.